What Are the Different Types of Tithes?

 FAQs About Tithes

-How Many Times Is Tithes Mentioned in the Bible
+How Many Times Are Tithes Mentioned in the Bible?

-In the New Testament, “tithe” is mentioned in the Gospels in the context of Jesus’ teachings and in the book of Hebrews, where the Old Testament practice of tithing is discussed concerning the priesthood of Melchizedek.
-The New Testament does not provide an explicit command for Christians to tithe, but it does emphasize the importance of generous and cheerful giving.
+In the New Testament, “tithe” is mentioned in the Gospels and the book of Hebrews.
+While the New Testament does not command Christians to tithe, it does encourage generous, cheerful giving.

 What’s the Difference Between Tithes and First Fruits?